Translated using DeepL

 • Lexical Computing, Red Hat Czech, Monet+, Y Soft and Progress participated in the 13th edition of the competition.

-• 6 students were awarded a position in the FI laboratories.
+• 6 students were awarded a position in FI laboratories.

 2023

-• The 12th edition of the competition involved Konica Minolta, Lexical Computing, Red Hat Czech, AHEAD iTEC, Y Soft, NXP Semiconductors, Progress and We Can.
+• Konica Minolta, Lexical Computing, Red Hat Czech, AHEAD iTEC, Y Soft, NXP Semiconductors, Progress and Umíme to participated in the 12th edition of the competition.

-• 10 students were awarded a position in the FI labs.
+• 10 students were awarded a position in FI laboratories.

 2022